• Skip to primary navigation

 What will you find in Buffalo sauce?

 Butter gives the sauce its super smooth texture.
 Hot sauce, vinegar and brown sugar add the perfect blend of spicy tang with a hint of sweetness.
-The result is a lip-smacking sauce, dip and marinade you can use not only for wings, but for Buffalo chicken dip, Buffalo chicken bites and Buffalo tater tot casserole.
+The result is a lip-smacking sauce, dip and marinade you can use not only for wings, but for Buffalo chicken dip, Buffalo chicken bites, Buffalo tater tot casserole and Buffalo chicken mac and cheese.

 Buffalo sauce being poured over ground chicken.